 - Read about distance education and course delivery formats.

 - Look at the program descriptions, which state any admission requirements and the residency requirements.

 - Familiarize yourself with the course descriptions.

 - Note the estimated program costs, learn about financial awards and support, and consider how you can fund your education.

 Awards and financial support

 You can apply for financial support if you meet place-of-residence requirements.
-See Student Awards and Financial Support.
+See Student Awards & Financial Aid.